 By Britta Foulis – Content Marketing Manager

-If you’ve had a chance to watch the first episode of BBC One’s Serengeti series, you’re probably hooked already and waiting in anticipation for the second episode.
+If you’ve had a chance to watch the first episode of BBC One’s Serengeti series, you’re probably hooked already!

 The Serengeti is a region filled with connected species and events – each and every animal has its place and purpose.
 Filmed over the course of a year, the Serengeti series follows the intertwined stories of several animals that call these plains home and showcases the intense drama and action that accompanies the area’s distinctive wildlife.

 In the first episode we are introduced to Kali, a brave lioness; Bakari, a passionate male baboon; and Tembo, a juvenile elephant.
-Food is abundant and the plains are full of life, however, a series of unexpected events leads families to turn on one another, pushing their relationships to the limit.
+Food is abundant and the plains are full of life, however, a series of unexpected events lead families to turn on one another, pushing their relationships to the limit.
 As seasons change in Africa, so does the availability of food and the struggle for survival becomes more apparent.
 The many characters face a number of challenges, as well as triumphs, along the way which are all spectacularly captured by BBC One.

 Experience the Serengeti with Asilia